Recently, I saw an amazing ad while I was doing research about marketing campaigns.

 “Well-designed onboarding flows increase engagement with a product or feature.
 They’re efficient and they gradually introduce merchants to tasks that have a clearly defined goal and benefit.”

-Why You Should Onboard Your Customers to Your Store the Right Ways
+Why You Should Onboard Your Customers and Merchants to Your Store the Right Way

 An average app loses 77% of daily activation rates within the first three days of installation, and this rate goes up to 90% in 30 days.